googlearchive/angularfire-seed/README.md

 Make sure you set up security rules for your Firebase!
 An example for this seed can be found in `config/security-rules.json`

+Go to your Forge (open your Firebase URL in the browser) and add your sites domain name under Auth -> Authorized Request Origins.
+This allows simple login to work from your web site as well as localhost.

-This really depends on how complex is your app and the overall infrastructure of your system, but the general rule is that all you need in production are all the files under the `app/` directory.
+THe rest really depends on how complex is your app and the overall infrastructure of your system, but the general rule is that all you need in production are all the files under the `app/` directory.
-Everything else should be omitted.
+Everything else can be omitted.

 Angular apps are really just a bunch of static html, css and js files that just need to be hosted somewhere, where they can be accessed by browsers.